Intro and Demo

 Prioritize Vulnerabilities by

-Unique prioritized vulnerabilities are categorized and prioritized by Risk score, Threat Intelligence sources, SLA breaching, and available fixes.
+Unique prioritized vulnerabilities are categorized and prioritized by Risk score, Threat Intelligence sources, SLA Exceeding, and available fixes.

-Use this widget to access unique vulnerabilities prioritized by different security dimensions quickly.
-For example, click on "Show hot" to show all the vulnerabilities that are mostly discussed by the cyber community.
-Another example is accessing all the vulnerabilities that have an available Patch ("With Patches"), so you can easily get them off the list by remediating using available fixes.
+Use this widget to quickly access unique vulnerabilities prioritized by different security dimensions.
+For example, click "Show hot" to show all the vulnerabilities mainly discussed by the cyber community.
+Another example is accessing all the vulnerabilities with an available Patch ("With Patches"), so you can quickly get them off the list by remediating using available fixes.

 You can also toggle the "Vulnerabilities above Risk Threshold" to reduce the vulnerabilities list and focus only on the ones above the SPR threshold.

-The Zero-day widget shows potentially critical or high severity vulnerabilities with no available official patch or fix from the vendor.
+The Zero-day widget shows potentially critical or high-severity vulnerabilities with no available official patch or fixes from the vendor.
 You can click on "show vulnerabilities" for more details.

 Once a patch or a fix becomes available, the vulnerability will disappear from the Zero-Day display.